 - There will be one race per day for the Class with no throw-outs.

-- Courses will be shorter with less emphasis on windward/leeward performance in as much as that is possible within our geographic limitations.
+- Courses will be 2-3 hours long with less emphasis on windward/leeward performance in as much as that is possible within our geographic and mark placement limitations.

 - Club Class entries will not be eligible for The Royal Southern Yacht Club Challenge.